vinhta1/Obsidian-Repository/SCCoM/Factions.md

 # Boardwalk Boys Conglomerate
 ### Goal: Have a Good Time and Exploit Everyone to do it
 These brats are spoiled and they use it to get whatever they want.
-Whether it's their parents or the kids at their school, they're gonna milk them dry and make sure no one stops them.
+Whether it's their parents or the kids at their schools and neighborhoods, they're gonna milk them dry and make sure no one stops them.
 They're popular, they're cunning, and they're ruthless.
 ### Thrones Built on the Backs of Others
 The BBC are made up of a collective of powerful factions around Santa Cruz: the Bikers, the Aces, and the Bricks.
 These factions are built on a fragile alliance after days of negotiations, and this joint operation can break at any moment.
 If that were to happen, it'd be all out war.
 ## The Bikers